-5.17.
+- 5.18.
 The most important accounting record maintained by authorities will be the cash book which is a register of all the payments made and receipts taken in by the authority.
 Electronic payments and receipts are instant, but there can be considerable timing differences on cheques paid out and received.
-For this reason the bank statement alone is not a sufficient record.

-- 5.18.
-It is a requirement of the current model financial regulations that bank reconciliations be prepared regularly, approved by members and signed as part of the regular minute record. - 5.19.
+For this reason the bank statement alone is not a sufficient record. - 5.19.
+It is a requirement of the current model financial regulations that bank reconciliations be prepared regularly, approved by members and signed as part of the regular minute record. - 5.20.
 The year-end bank reconciliation is a key financial control as it will provide evidence to support the total cash and short-term investments balance shown in Line 8 in Section 2 of the authority's AGAR.
-As bank statements may be made up to different dates in the month, care should be taken, particularly at year-end, to ensure that the statement being reconciled includes balances as at 31 March. - 5.20.
+As bank statements may be made up to different dates in the month, care should be taken, particularly at year-end, to ensure that the statement being reconciled includes balances as at 31 March. - 5.21.
 Direct debits and standing orders should always be accounted for on the date they clear the bank.
-They should never appear on a bank reconciliation. - 5.21.
+They should never appear on a bank reconciliation. - 5.22.
 Electronic payments should only appear on the reconciliation if they have been scheduled for a date on or before that of the reconciliation in the banking system.
-Payments scheduled for after the reconciliation date remain creditors. - 5.22.
+Payments scheduled for after the reconciliation date remain creditors. - 5.23.
 Unpaid invoices are trade creditors for I&E accounts or following year transactions for R&P accounts.
-They should not appear on the bank reconciliation. - 5.23.
+They should not appear on the bank reconciliation. - 5.24.
 A standard layout for a consolidated year-end bank reconciliation is below.
 Reconciliations may alternatively be provided for each individual account whilst ensuring that the total equates to Box 8.

-Bank Reconciliation As at 31 March 2022
+Bank Reconciliati on As at 31 March 20 22

-Authority N ame
+Authority / Name

-Balance as per ba ank statement on 3 1 March 2022
+Balance as per ba ank statement or 31 March 2022

 Account No. £ £

-Current account Mybank Plc 12345678 10, 00.00
+Current account Mybank Plc 12345678 10,000.00

-Instant Access Mybank Plc 24681357 3, 00.00
+Instant Access Mybank Plc 24681357 3,000.00

-Savings account Former Bld Society Plc 97538642 10, 000.00
+Savings account Former Bld Society Plc 97538642 10,000.00

 Petty cash tin 100.00

 23,100.00

-Less uncleared cl heques
+Less uncleared cheques

 154 -60.00

-157 -: 350.00
+157 -350.00

 -410.00

-Add unbanked ca sh and income
+Add unbanked c Add unbanked cash and income

 Allotment fees 50.00

 50.00

-Accounting system 2022 m cash book balan ce as at 31 March 22,740.00
+Accounting system cash book balance as at 31 March 2022 22,740.00

 Prepared by (Name of RFO) on

 Approved by (Minute reference approval) of council on